bradybaker/movie-sagas/README.md

 ## Usage

-- If you are a student - Fill out the survey as instructed.
-You are able to go back and change your answers if you would like.
-- If you are an instructor - Navigate to the `/admin` page to review all of the results
+- On load you should see a list of all the movies
+- On the homepage users can click to go to a specific movie's detail page or delete the movie from the list
+- If users click the 'Add a Movie!' link on the nav bar - they can use the form on the page to add a new movie to the list!
+- Once the user clicks the 'submit' button they will be taken back to the home page to see the new movie they have added

 ## Built With